fazo96/ipfs-drive/README.md

 These are longer term ideas that imply a change in scope for the project.

 - Feeds: feeds will be a way to share stuff.
 Other users will be able to subscribe to your feed with a link and they'll see what you publish.
 This would turn Drive into a bit of a social media platform, or it could just be a way to publish dynamic content.
+  - create, delete, post to your feeds
+  - advertise feeds and also check for feeds being advertised right now
+  - seed/pin feeds
 - real time file managing with other people
 - integrated content viewing and editing, for example playing videos
+- manage orbit-db databases
 - turn this into a complete IPFS Web UI